Monitoring the COVID-19 epidemic with nationwide telecommunication data: Identification strategy

-The parameter estimates for the policy measures can be interpreted as causal effects under the following standard assumptions for difference-in-difference (DiD) analysis: (1)~the policy measures were implemented (a)~``as if'' independently of the level of mobility or, (b)~in the absence of any policy measure, all cantons would have parallel trends in mobility; (2)~the canton population distributions were stable over time; and (3)~the implementation of each policy measure in any canton did not affect the mobility in any other canton.
+The parameter estimates for the policy measures can be interpreted as causal effects under the following standard assumptions for difference-in-difference (DiD) analysis: (1a)~the policy measures were implemented ``as if'' independently of the level of mobility or, (1b)~in the absence of any policy measure, all cantons would have parallel trends in mobility; (2)~Differences between cantons were stable over time; and (3)~the implementation of each policy measure in any canton did not affect the mobility in any other canton.

 Assumption~(1a) implies that there are no omitted confounders of the relation between policy measures and mobility.
 This seems credible conditional on unobserved canton-specific and weekday-specific factors, the time since the a canton's first reported case, and a canton's population size.
 We therefore adjust for these factors in our model.
-Note that assumption 1a is stronger than assumption 1b but that both are sufficient for the causal interpretation together with assumption~(2) and (3).
-Hence if assumption~(1a) does not hold, the DiD estimates can still be interpreted as causal effects under assumptions (1b), (2), and (3) together.
-In our context, assumption 1b implies that, if no policy measures was implemented, mobility would trend (or not trend) in the same way for all cantons.
+In our context, assumption 1b implies that, if no policy measures were implemented, mobility would trend (or not trend) in the same way for all cantons throughout the whole study period.
 Then for a given day, the cantons that have not yet implemented a policy measure provide valid control observations for the cantons that have implemented the policy measure.
-This assumption is inherently untestable, but likely holds since the cantons had parallel levels of mobility prior to the policy measures (see Fig. 1 in the main paper).
+The plausibility of the assumption can be investigated by inspecting mobility prior to policy measures.
+If cantons had parallel trends (or no trends) in mobility prior to policy measures, then this suggest that they would also have parallel trends (or no trends) throughout the whole study period if policy measures were not implemented.
+The credibility of assumptions (1a) and (1b) is graphically analyzed and further discussed in Supplement~\ref{supp:check_assumption_1}.